 Beyond large predators, smaller pests like rodents, snakes, and mites can also pose a threat to your flock’s health and comfort.
 A well-designed coop helps keep these unwelcome guests out.
 Features like an elevated foundation can deter rodents from burrowing underneath, while smooth, sealed interior surfaces leave fewer places for mites to hide.
 A clean coop is a pest-free coop, so designs that are easy to sweep out and scrub down are invaluable.
 Using smart coop accessories like secure feed storage also helps prevent pests by keeping food sources contained.
 By starting with a secure structure, you can prevent many common pest problems before they begin.

-Select the Right Ventilation System
+Choosing the Right Ventilation for Your Climate

 Proper ventilation is crucial for a healthy coop environment, yet it’s one of the most commonly overlooked features.
 Good airflow prevents the buildup of ammonia from droppings, which can cause serious respiratory problems for your chickens.
 It also helps regulate temperature and reduce humidity, keeping the coop more comfortable in both summer and winter.
 The key is to have vents located high up in the coop, allowing warm, moist air to escape without creating a cold draft on your roosting birds below.
 This thoughtful design is a hallmark of a high-quality coop and a key consideration when you design your own coop to ensure the long-term health of your flock.